So you’re ready for a New Year Money Challenge?! AWESOME! It can be incredibly motivating to focus on new year goals at the beginning of the year.

 When is the last time you spoke with your cell phone or internet provider about your rate?
 Is there a competitor you can switch to that will cost less?
 It’s time to review those monthly charges and get them reduced.

 Coupons will help reduce the cost of your grocery bill once you get the hang of the basics!
-Head to Everyone Loves Couponing for a beginner’s guide.
+Head to The Krazy Coupon Lady for a beginner’s guide.

-Earn money back on purchases with apps like Ibotta, Checkout 51
+– Earn money back on purchases with apps

-Earning cash back on your groceries is incredibly easy thanks to these money saving apps!
+Earning cash back on your groceries is incredibly easy thanks to these money-saving apps!
 Simply mark the items that you purchased in the app, scan your receipt, and get money back.
+Go here for a roundup of our favorite cashback apps!

 Cut down on gas costs and help the environment by using these methods instead!

-Challenge yourself to a money fast to rack up your savings faster!
+Challenge yourself to a “money fast” to rack up your savings faster!
 Simply avoid spending ANY money (apart from your required bills) for a set period of time and stretch yourself to live on less.
+Not sure what to do for fun when you can’t spend money?
+Check out these ideas!

-As you plan your weekly menu, don’t forget to include enough for leftovers.
-Those leftovers can be used for a frugal lunch.
-If you’re not keen on leftovers, there are loads of easy and cheap lunch ideas on the web that will be cheaper and healthier than takeout.
+As you plan your weekly menu, don’t forget about leftovers.
+Whatever’s left from a big, hearty dinner can be used for a frugal lunch the next day.
+If you’re not keen on leftovers, there are loads of easy and cheap lunch ideas right here for you!

 Deciding to make your java at home will save you BIG bucks when you avoid paying $3-$6 per cup at your favorite coffee shop!
 Splurge on a favorite creamer or even a bolder blend at home which will still save you more money than paying for a barista to make one for you.
 Thrifty tip: If you receive a Starbucks gift card, use it to buy ground or whole bean coffee that you can use at home.
 You’ll get more for your money!

-Try to make eating out a special treat instead of a default each week.
+Try to make eating out a special treat instead of setting it as your default each week.
 For tips on eating out on the cheap, check out Break ALL the Rules and Save Money Eating Out!

 You can find quality products at a fraction of the new retail price thanks to consignment stores, online yard sales, and resale apps!

-Drink water instead of juice, soda, alcohol, expensive coffee
+– Drink water instead of juice, soda, alcohol, or expensive coffee

 Train your taste buds to crave water instead of paying for higher price beverages.
 And on that topic, buy a water filter in place of bottled water!

-Seek out free entertainment, attractions, events for fun
+– Seek out free entertainment, attractions, and events for fun

-After your expense audit, set a budget to spend less in each category than you have been previously.
-And adjust your budget as needed each month.
+After your expense audit, set a budget to spend less in each category than you did previously.
+Be sure to adjust your budget as needed each month.

 Review your monthly costs and eliminate what you can to free up your cash flow!